 - Puberty or menopause.
 When your body goes through changes, hormones fluctuate.

-Apart from unbalanced hormones, an early period, or what seems to be an early period, can also appear during ovulation - which is usually no reason to be concerned.
-The ovulatory phase occurs more or less around two weeks after you’ve had your last period.
+Apart from imbalanced hormones, an early period, or what seems to be an early period, can also appear during ovulation.
+This is usually no reason to be concerned.
+The ovulatory phase occurs more or less two weeks after you’ve had your last period and you may see some spotting.
+It will usually have a different color to your regular period.
+It may have a more brownish or pinkish tinge.

 Many women experience some sort of spotting during some menstrual cycles, which can easily be mistaken as the beginning of a new period.
-Why spotting occurs and what it means can have many different reasons and explanations.
-The most common is (again) unbalanced hormones.
+It can be due to ovulation as mentioned previously or hormone imbalance or pregnancy.

-An early period could also indicate the beginning of an irregular menstrual cycle, which is also caused by an imbalance in your regular lifestyle.
-But it can also be an indicator for Polycystic Ovary Syndrome.
-More on that in our section about PCOS and irregular periods.
+An early period could also indicate the start of an irregular menstrual cycle.
+This can be caused by a temporary imbalance in your hormones due to lifestyle changes.
+However, it can also be a sign of Polycystic Ovary Syndrome.
+More on that in our posts about PCOS and irregular periods.

 A good trick to get to know your flow and cycle is to start tracking it.
 Keeping track will help you understand the rhythm of your menstrual cycle and easily detect irregularities.
-Also be sure to keep track of the days of your ovulatory phase, so you can easily conclude if it’s just regular spotting caused by ovulation.
+This means you will also know when any spotting may be due to ovulation.
+You can use an app for this or simply make a note on your paper or online calendar.

-If you’re not getting enough sleep, feeling extremely stressed about something and are not permitting yourself a healthy diet, your body will react accordingly by either causing an early period or skipping a period.
+If you’re not getting enough sleep, feeling extremely stressed about something or are not eating a healthy diet, your body will feel it.
+This may lead to an early or missed period.

-Your menstruation is like a health report card, so if you normally have a regular menstrual cycle that suddenly goes whack, it could be a sign that you need to slow down and take better care of yourself:
+Your menstrual cycle is like a health report card.
+So, if you normally have a regular menstrual cycle that suddenly becomes irregular, you need to see your doctor.
+If there is no obvious medical cause, then it could be a sign that you need to slow down and take better care of yourself:

 - Eat healthily and maintain a balanced diet throughout the month.
 Avoid rapid weight gain or loss, as this can change your hormone levels and make your period early, or delayed.